armincerf/clojure-app-test/README.md

 # Edge

+-- This project uses juxt/Edge as a starting point, the original readme is below.

 From "Datum edge".
 Also represents the 'edge' of our current thinking on the baseline architecture of Clojure projects.
 It contains architectural patterns for the rapid construction of robust and